Ali Mahmud al-Shaykh: Life

 He entered politics in 1922, when he entered the elections of the House of Representatives and won the Diwaniya Brigade.

 He served as Minister of Justice in the Ministry of Hikmat Suleiman as a replacement for Salih Jabr, who resigned in 1937.

-He also briefly served as Minister of Foreign Affairs in 1941 in the third ministry of Rashid al-Kilani, as well as minister of justice in the fourth ministry of Rashid al-Kilani the same year.
+He also briefly served as Minister of Foreign Affairs in 1941 in the third ministry of Rashid Ali al-Gaylani, as well as minister of justice in the fourth ministry of Rashid al-Kilani the same year.

-After the May Revolution of 1941, he was imprisoned on 2 May 1942 and released on 16 June 1947.
+After the 1941 Iraqi coup d'état, he was imprisoned on 2 May 1942 and released on 16 June 1947.

 He returned to the position of finance minister in the ministry of Mustafa al-Omari for a short time in November 1952 in place of the dismissed minister Ibrahim Shabandar, and then continued his position in the ministry of Noureddine Mahmoud.